 In an ATC network model with losses:

-In other words, the energy that is being imported, equals the amount of energy being exported minus the amount of energy that is lost.
+In other words, the energy being imported equals the amount of energy being exported minus the amount of energy that is lost.

 In the example below, there are two paths from area A to area B: A->B and A ->C ->B with different losses.
 In this case energy will be sent from A to B using the line with smallest losses via the direct route from A to B. The route from A to B going through C will only come into play when the direct route from A to B is fully used.